Last updated 8 January 2018

 - the need to protect the community

 - the safety or wellbeing of a person other than the offender

 - the impact that this could have on the offender’s rehabilitation.

 The details cannot be published before the end of the one-month appeal period.
 If there is an appeal, the publication is dependent on the outcome of the appeal.

-The chief executive of the Department of Justice and Attorney-General (DJAG) may give written authority to publish identifying information if the chief executive is satisfied publication is necessary to ensure a person’s safety (s 301(3) Youth Justice Act).
+The chief executive of the Department of Child Safety, Youth and Women (DCSYW) may give written authority to publish identifying information if the chief executive is satisfied publication is necessary to ensure a person’s safety (s 301(3) Youth Justice Act).

 The maximum penalty for publication without authority is 100 penalty units or two years imprisonment for an individual and 1000 penalty units for a corporation (s 301 Youth Justice Act).
 A penalty unit was $126.15 as of 31 July 2017 but is subject to increase (you can check the current value on the Queensland Government website).